superfly/docs/flyctl/cmd/fly_extensions_mysql_destroy.md

 ## See Also

-* [fly extensions mysql](/docs/flyctl/extensions-mysql/)	 - Provision and manage MySQL databases
+* [fly extensions mysql](/docs/flyctl/extensions-mysql/)	 - Provision and manage MySQL database clusters